zunsthy/pt-access/README.md

 # PT-login

-PT-login is a tool to login multiple PT(private tracker) sites and store their cookies without Web browser.
+PT-login is a tool to login multiple PT(private tracker) sites and store login info without Web browser.

 ## Configure

 * Copy `config/config.json.sample` to `config/config.json`.

-* Delete the sites where you have no accounts.
+* Enable the sites where you have no accounts.

-* Add correct `username` and `password` to config file.
+* Add correct `username`, `password` and `passkey` to config file.

 ## Usage